Kimberly Nguyen

 In this article, the surname is Nguyễn but is often simplified to Nguyen in English-language text.

 Kimberly Nguyen (born September 28, 1997) is a Vietnamese-American poet and essayist.
-She is a recipient of an Emerging Voices Fellowship from PEN America, a Best of the Net nomination, and a Beatrice Daw Brown Prize for Poetry.
+She is a recipient of an Emerging Voices Fellowship from PEN America, a Poetry Coalition Fellowship from the Academy of American Poets, and numerous other writing awards including a Best of the Net and a Jack McCarthy Book Prize.

 Early life

 Nguyen was born in Omaha, Nebraska to Vietnamese refugees.
 Her mother was born in Ho Chi Minh City, Vietnam, and her father was born in a farming village in Sốc Trăng, Vietnam.
 Her parents met at a refugee detention center in Cambodia and eventually relocated to Omaha, Nebraska where they married.
 Nguyen is the eldest of 3 children.

 Nguyen says that she was "born a writer", selecting a pen on her first birthday during a Chinese-Vietnamese tradition called thôi nôi.
 She struggled with her identity as a writer early in life, but eventually gave in to her "urge to write".
 She had a difficult relationship with her parents growing up, which influences her work heavily.